aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-swf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to SWF within C++ Applications" h2="Convert SVG to SWF within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to SWF</h2>

+C++ developers often need to integrate SVG to SWF conversion feature inside their applications.
+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+SWF (Small Web Format) is a vector file format used for multimedia, vector graphics and ActionScript.
+It is an Adobe Flash file format used for displaying animated vector graphics on the web.
+Converting SVG to SWF is a great way to make your graphics more interactive and engaging.

+<h2>How Aspose.Total Helps for SVG to SWF Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert a wide range of file formats.
+It includes APIs for PDF, Slides, Words, Cells, Barcode, OCR, Imaging, Email, and many more.
+It also includes two APIs that can be used to convert SVG to SWF.

+The first API is Aspose.PDF for C++.
+It can be used to export SVG to PPTX.
+It provides a set of features to create, read, edit, and convert PDF documents.
+It also supports the conversion of SVG to PPTX.

+The second API is Aspose.Slides for C++.
+It can be used to convert PPTX to SWF.
+It provides a set of features to create, read, edit, and convert presentations.
+It also supports the conversion of PPTX to SWF.

-Are you a C++ developer looking to add to integrate SVG to SWF conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to SWF.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Both APIs come under the Aspose.Total for C++ package.
+This makes it easy for developers to integrate SVG to SWF conversion feature inside their C++ applications in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}